metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_import_v1alpha1_manifest.md

 Optional:

 - `icmp` (Attributes) ICMPProtocol matches ICMP traffic with specific ICMPType and/or ICMPCode.
-All fields could be used alone or together.
-If all fields are not provided, this matches all ICMP traffic. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--ingress--to_services--icmp))
+Allfields could be used alone or together.
+If all fields are not provided, thismatches all ICMP traffic. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--ingress--to_services--icmp))
 - `igmp` (Attributes) IGMPProtocol matches IGMP traffic with IGMPType and GroupAddress.
-IGMPType must be filled with: IGMPQuery    int32 = 0x11 IGMPReportV1 int32 = 0x12 IGMPReportV2 int32 = 0x16 IGMPReportV3 int32 = 0x22 If groupAddress is empty, all groupAddresses will be matched. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--ingress--to_services--igmp))
+IGMPType mustbe filled with:IGMPQuery    int32 = 0x11IGMPReportV1 int32 = 0x12IGMPReportV2 int32 = 0x16IGMPReportV3 int32 = 0x22If groupAddress is empty, all groupAddresses will be matched. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--ingress--to_services--igmp))

 <a id="nestedatt--spec--clusternetworkpolicy--ingress--to_services--icmp"></a>
 ### Nested Schema for `spec.clusternetworkpolicy.ingress.to_services.icmp`